Jimpoz/SocialNetworkAnalysisProject/README.md

 # Social Network Analysis project

-This is a brief introduction to the project that we worked on the the Social Network Analysis course at the university of venice Ca' Foscari
+This is a brief introduction to the project that we worked on the Social Network Analysis course at the university of venice Ca' Foscari

 The project is based on sentiment analysis of Twitter users and their opinions and behaviour towards environmental movements.